Starwarsfan2099/starwarsfan2099.github.io/_posts/2020-08-04-clang-four-loop.md

 12
 ```

 Success!
 Kind of.
-Now the normal `for` statement increments by four, but we want the `for` loop to be normal and add a `four` statement that increments by four.
+Now the normal `for` statement increments by four, but we want the `for` loop to act normal and add a `four` statement that increments by four.
 It's going to be really difficult to add entirely new code to create our `four` loop.
 So, maybe we can modify the `for` loop code that is already in place.
 We can create another function argument that gets passed all the way down to `CodeGenFunction::EmitForStmt`.
 Then we can just add a different token in the lexer that looks for our `four` statement in the code and simply calls the `for` loop code with the extra argument.
 What we need first is to find the lexer and tokens clang uses.
 The compiler lexer looks at the lines of code in the source file and determines what is a statement, string, operator, separator, etc... and a assigns a token to it that describes what it is.
 Then the tokens are used in later compilation steps.
 Based upon some quick Googling, tokens for clang are defined in `clang/include/clang/basic/TokenKinds.def`.
 Doing a keyword search for the word "for" takes us to line 296:

 ```
 KEYWORD(extern                      , KEYALL)